Health Promotion Office

 Do you live in a residence hall or apartment with a kitchen, but have no idea how to prepare a healthy meal?
 Check out our cooking demonstrations!

 Offered throughout each semester in the Community Kitchen in Douglass Commons, you’ll get hands-on experience making simple and delicious meals.
-More details and class schedule are coming soon for the spring 2018 semester.
+Interested in scheduling an EAT Healthy in the Kitchen program?
+Complete our program request form.

 Note: A small fee may apply for this program.